Qatar LNG flows unaffected by crisis: Shell

-ISTANBUL Qatari exports of liquefied natural gas (LNG) remain stable amid ongoing tension between the world's biggest LNG exporter and its neighbors, an executive for Royal Dutch Shell said on Monday.
+ISTANBUL (Reuters) - Qatari exports of liquefied natural gas (LNG) remain stable amid ongoing tension between the world's biggest LNG exporter and its neighbors, an executive for Royal Dutch Shell said on Monday.

 "LNG flows remain stable, cargoes are going into the market," said Steve Hill, Executive Vice-President for Gas and Energy Marketing and Trading at Shell, one of the world's biggest LNG traders.